core-pay23/nextjs/design-reference.md

-# Koneksi Dashboard - Design Reference
+# CorePay Dashboard - Design Reference

 ## Overview
-The **Koneksi** is a secure and seamless payment processing system designed for digital assets.
+The **CorePay** is a secure and seamless payment processing system designed for digital assets.
 It features a sophisticated dark-themed interface with modern design elements and extensive use of glassmorphism effects, offering a sleek and intuitive user experience.

 ## Color Palette